Founders of statistics

 Statistics is the theory and application of mathematics to the scientific method including hypothesis generation, experimental design, sampling, data collection, data summarization, estimation, prediction and inference from those results to the population from which the experimental sample was drawn.
-This article lists statisticians who have been instrumental in the development of theoretical and applied statistics.
+Statisticians are skilled people who thus apply statistical methods.
+Hundreds of statisticians are notable.
+This article lists statisticians who have been especially instrumental in the development of theoretical and applied statistics.

 Founders of departments of statistics

 The role of a department of statistics is discussed in a 1949 article by Harold Hotelling, which helped to spur the creation of many departments of statistics.